kartik-m39/Hello-world/README.md

 # Hello-world
-This repository is for practicing GitHub Flow
+This repository is for practicing GitHub Flow.

 Hi Everyone!
 This is Kartik, first year CS undergrad trying to learn GitHub.